- The knock sensor uses an internal piezoelectric element to detect abnormal combustions inside the engine called a spark knock.

 Step 1.
 Check For Diagnostic Trouble Codes (DTCs)

 The first thing you’ll want to do is check for DTCs that could narrow down the troubleshooting process.
 Cars built after 1996 with on-board diagnostics (OBD) II will usually set a code when there’s an issue with the knock sensor or its circuit.
 Some older cars with OBD I will also store a code when there’s a problem with the knock sensor.
+Faulty parts like bad spark plugs can cause a knock sensor code, so you’ll need to inspect your vehicle thoroughly if it sets a DTC.

 You can check for diagnostic trouble codes using a scan tool or code reader.
 These days, you can even get an inexpensive OBD II code reader for your smartphone.